[Exclusive] EU report on Turkey includes possible tourism sanctions

 The EU report was less geopolitical than some diplomats might have expected.

-It said nothing on Erdoğan's arms and conflict deals with Russian president Vladimir Putin, his clashes with Biden, or his value for Nato role in the Middle East, for instance.
+It said nothing on Erdoğan's arms and conflict deals with Russian president Vladimir Putin, his clashes with the US, or his strategic value for Nato in the Middle East, for instance.

 It was "brave" of EU officials to threaten a strike on Turkey's tourist sector, one EU source said.